0xPolygon/polygon-docs/docs/agglayer/architecture/pessimistic-proof.md

 The pessimistic proof does not extend security to chains integrated with the AggLayer; rather, each chain connected to the AggLayer is as secure as it would be if it were not integrated with the AggLayer.

-The AggLayer uses the pessimistic proof to provide a complete view of all token and message transfers occurring over the protocol.
+The AggLayer uses per-chain pessimistic proofs to ensure a complete view of all token and message transfers occurring over the protocol.
 This allows chains that may not trust one another to safely interoperate.

 ## Building a Pessimistic Proof
 For any cross-chain token transfer to be finalized such that the token may be withdrawn on the underlying L1, a valid pessimistic proof must be generated.
 Each chain connected to the AggLayer is required to provide some of the inputs necessary for building a valid pessimistic proof.